-Business budget tracking is crucial for every business whether a start up or a long-established company.
+Business budget tracking is crucial for every business, whether a start up or a long-established company.
 Your business budget should help maintain a healthy cash flow.

 The business budget should help you establish how much money you need to launch your business.
 Identify how much it will cost to run the business.
-Finally, know how much you need to earn to meet your operating costs and also provide some sort of income.
+Finally, know how much you need to earn to meet your operating costs and also provide some income.

 Crunching these numbers help discover if the business is viable and know your operating costs and what incomes you should get.

 To keep your budget healthy you need to keep track of a number of things so we have created a checklist.

 Sales and revenue is from the money coming into the business from sales of products/services.

 Projected sales revenues are best based on last year’s actual sales figures.

 StartUps: Lots research and speaking to other businesses in the same industry/niche.

 Costs & Expenses